-Restructuring projects mainly related to the continued implementation of GREAT across the Group, especially in France, Sweden, and Belgium as well as restructurings in Spain and at Group level.
+Restructuring projects mainly related to the continued implementation of GREAT across the Group, especially in France, Sweden, and Belgium as well as restructurings in Spain.
 The costs primarily comprised redundancy payments.
 In 2017, costs mainly related to Brazil, Norway, France, the Netherlands, Denmark, the USA and Belgium.